t3chhiro/denniskiringu254/README.md

 - 👋 Hi, I’m @denniskiringu
 - 👀 I’m interested in Cybersecurity (Redteam)  and got alot of curiosity in Software development.
 - 🌱 I’m currently learning Cyber Security on platforms such as HacktheBox and tryhackme.
 I am also learning about Software development(Fullstack).
-- 💞️ I’m looking to collaborate on Cyber security ctfs,hackathons and training.Penetration testing~Red teamer.
+- 💞️ I’m looking to collaborate with Cybersecurity practitioners and Software developers who highly participate in Cyber security ctfs,Dev hackathons and trainings so that we can learn and grow together.
 - 📫 How to reach me ~ denniskiringu023@gmail.com

 <!---